alrojo/tensorflow-tutorial/README.md

 ## Setup and Installation

-Guides for downloading and installing TensorFlow on Linux, OSX and Windows using Docker.
+Guides for downloading and installing TensorFlow on Linux, OSX and Windows using Docker can be found [here](https://github.com/alrojo/tensorflow-tutorial/tree/master/download-and-setup).

 ## Material